 Yes.
 We will continue to accept AP and IB exam scores as in the past.
 We are aware of new testing and timing protocols.
 NMU accepts AP® (Advance Placement), IB (International Baccalaureate) and CLEP (College Level Examination Program) scores.
 You can review the Advanced Placement policies in the Undergraduate Bulletin.

-I am a high school junior planning to start college in Fall 2021- what do I need to know?
+I am planning to start college in 2022- what do I need to know?

-- High school transcripts, application fees, and other documents can arrive at different times.
+- The application, your transcripts and your application fee can arrive at different times.
 We will keep track of your application and documents and keep you updated about what is still needed to make an admission decision.

 - Please reach out to us with any questions: firstname.lastname@example.org.